Jamhalex/holbertonschool-printf/README.md

 The Printf Project is a tailored reimplementation of the standard C library function printf.
 Its purpose is to replicate the functionality of printf by supporting selected format specifiers, while also providing developers with a deeper understanding of variadic functions and low-level system calls.
      Purpose
 The purpose of this project is to:
-  Strengthen understanding of C programming concepts and system calls.
+  Strengthen understanding of C programming concepts and exercise in variadic functions, format parsing, and modular design.
   Build a foundational understanding of how standard library functions are implemented.
   Foster collaboration through team-based development.